This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’re visiting Budapest during the colder months of the year, fisherman’s soup should be one of the dishes that you try.
 Be warned, though, as this dish is not for the faint-hearted.
 If your heat tolerance is low, keep a glass of water or milk waiting at the table.

 Lecsó is a tomato-pepper soup from Hungary that has many versatile uses in Hungarian cuisine.
-It can be served as an appetizer, main dish, or used as a base for other dishes like goulash and other meat stews.
+It can be served as an appetizer, or main dish, or used as a base for other dishes like goulash and other meat stews.

 Lecsó is often compared to the French dish ratatouille, so if you’ve tried that before, you’ll have an idea of what it tastes like.
 Other countries in the European Union also have their versions of lecsó.
 For instance, Germany has letscho, while Poland has leczo.